Basic Bushcraft Skills

 Learning the basics will make more difference to a survival situation than any amount of advanced crafting or useless “survival kits” that people think they can just pull out and be saved.
 The tool below is a good example of something you’ll find in a cheap survival kit and its called a survival credit card.
 The tool includes such things as a screwdriver head, a ruler, various spanner sizes and a bottle cap opener, with the only useful things on it being a small and awkward saw and knife edge.

-If you gave this tool to someone in a survival situation that didn’t know what they were doing, they’d probably just stab around at a piece of wood until they cut their finger.
+If you gave this tool to someone in a survival situation who didn’t know what they were doing, they’d probably just stab around at a piece of wood until they cut their finger.

-The following is a list of the five most important basic skills to learn to increase your chances of making it back to safety alive.
+The following is a list of the five most important basic bushcraft skills to learn to increase your chances of returning to safety.

 good survival attitude